LacunaSoftware/docs/docs.en-us/articles/web-pki/cert-select.md

 }
 ```

+> [!TIP]
-We recommend always using an additional information besides the subject name in order to help users that have two or more certificates with
+> We recommend always using at least one additional property besides the subject name in order to help users that have
-the same subject name (in other words, don't just do `return cert.subjectName;`)
+> two or more certificates with the same subject name (in other words, don't just do `return cert.subjectName;`)

 <a name="validation" />
 ## Validating the selected certificate